DonnieTD/Liminal/ReadMe.md

 Programs are not instruction streams.
 Programs are trajectories through state.

-Execution is modeled as a sequence of state transitions indexed by time.
+Execution is modeled as a sequence of immutable semantic states indexed by time.

-Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence, not as crashes, warnings, or abstract violations.
+Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence — not as crashes, warnings, or abstract violations.

 The engine answers one question:

 How did semantic reality evolve over time, and where did it stop being smooth?

 ---